 Obtaining a Purchase Permit

 If you plan to purchase your gun from an individual you must first obtain a purchase permit from a local law enforcement center.
-A $2.00 non-refundable Notary fee will apply for each purchase permit requested from the Midland Police Department.
+A $2.00 non-refundable Notary fee will apply for each purchase permit application processed by the Midland Police Department.
 Fees may differ with other agencies.
 If you plan to purchase your gun from a dealer, you do not need to complete this step.
 The dealer will run your background check and issue a license to purchase if your background check is clear.

 - To Purchase a gun from a dealer, you must be at least 21 years of age.